jitsecurity/mongodb-atlas-aws-terraform/README.md

 terraform apply
 ```

-### Sample lambda configuration that uses private connection (backend lambda)
+### Sample lambda configuration that can use either private connection or data-api
-This is a serverless framework example.
+This is a serverless framework example, the lambda must be in a VPC in order to access mongo.
 * Note that cloudformation and atlas has some race condition issues - so we should create the resources one by one (with depends on the previous one)
 ```yaml
 anchors: